We took a tour to Auschwitz. I knew that it would be a hard day.

 Auschwitz is the German name for the Polish city Oświęcim.
 On the drive, we watched a movie made by the Soviets about their liberation of Auschwitz.
 They called WWII the Great Patriotic War.

-We learned that there was a nearby factory run by IG Farban.
+We learned that there was a nearby factory run by IG Farben.
 The Germans built factories near the concentration camps and made way for German settlers in occupied Poland.
-Several of IG Farban leaders were tried at Nuremberg for their support of Nazi Germany.
+Several IG Farben leaders were tried at Nuremberg for their support of Nazi Germany.
 IG Farben paid for this slave labor.
 I had never heard of this company.
 They also made Zyklon B that was used in the gas chambers.

 It is an ugly story.
 I believe that they are still in business.

 Once we arrived, we were shocked by how many visitors there are: three million per year.
 It makes me sad to think that horrific death is big business.
 Our driver, Andrew, said that even though he was born and grew up in Oświęcim, he had never met a tourist.

 Originally, Auschwitz I was a military base of brick barracks with access to a great railway system.
 It was converted to a work camp.
 The first to arrive were the young ethnic Poles on June 14, 1940.

 Behind the double barbed wire fence the prisoner orchestra would play to keep order as it provided for the proper pace to and from work.